handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 > If you manually interrupt TiDB Lightning, a checkpoint will be created to help to identify where to resume the restore process.
 If you encounter any problems that cannot be fixed automatically, refer to [TiDB Lightning Checkpoints](https://docs.pingcap.com/tidb/stable/tidb-lightning-checkpoints).

 When the `tidb-lightning` process completes, The TiDB cluster on TiDB Cloud will have the same structure and data as the Aurora source cluster.

-## Conclusion

-In this article, you perform a full-data migration from Amazon Aurora to TiDB Cloud using Dumpling and TiDB Lightning.
-After the migration, the data and structure is the same on both TiDB Cloud and in the Aurora source cluster.
-Full-data migration is especially useful if you want to verify TiDB Cloud’s features using a copy of your Amazon Aurora data.